On the optimal bounds for integer division by constants

 Remarks.

-2. When there indeed exists at least one admissible choice of $(k,m,s)$ given $x$, $n_{\max}$, and $N_{\max}$, then Algorithm 7 finds the triple $(k,m,s)$ with the smallest $k$, and then $m$, and then $s$, within the first subinterval $[\zeta_{\min},\zeta_{\max})$ where a solution can be found.
-To make it to always find $(k,m,s)$ with the smallest $k$, $m$, and $s$ among all solutions, we can simply modify the algorithm a little bit so that it does not immediately stop when it finds a solution, rather it continues to other subintervals and then compare any solutions found there with the previous best one.
+2. When there indeed exists at least one admissible choice of (k,m,s) given x, nmax, and Nmax, then Algorithm 7 finds the triple (k,m,s) with the smallest k, and then m, and then s, within the first subinterval [ζmin,ζmax) where a solution can be found.
+To make it to always find (k,m,s) with the smallest k, m, and s among all solutions, we can simply modify the algorithm a little bit so that it does not immediately stop when it finds a solution, rather it continues to other subintervals and then compare any solutions found there with the previous best one.

 An actual implementation of this algorithm can be found here.
 (Click here to test it in live.)